datalaere/php-helpers/README.md

-# php-helpers
+# php-types
-Helper classes in PHP.
+Helper classes for data types in PHP.